COP30

 Laurence Tubiana, CEO of the European Climate Foundation and key architect of the Paris Agreement.

-From New York to London to Bonn, a global movement has been gathering pace, people and partners working together to make participation a permanent part of climate governance.
-What began as ideas and prototypes is now becoming real: a living mutirão for people and planet.
+From Bonn to New York — and now Belém — a global movement has been quietly gathering pace, bringing together people and partners who believe participation must be a permanent part of climate governance.
+What began as ideas and early prototypes has become real: a living Mutirão for people and planet.

 People in the Lead: A Citizens’ Track for climate governance